DenysPavlenko1213/Weather/README.md

-This is simple app, which shows weather
+This is simple app, which shows weather, uses third party API'S